-If you wish to change your elections, you must contact the Human Resources Department and complete the applicable forms within 31 days of the change in family status.
+Unless otherwise noted above, if you wish to change your elections, you must notify Human Resources Department within 31 days of the change in family status.
 Otherwise, you will need to wait until the next annual Open Enrollment.

 You, or your eligible Dependent, do not need to elect COBRA continuation coverage to preserve the special enrollment rights listed above.
 These will be available to you or your eligible Dependent even if COBRA is elected.